z3tt/Z3tt/content/top/about.md

 ### About Me {#about}

 I am a computational ecologist by training and a data visualization designer by heart.
 I use statistical and simulation models to answer questions related to the movement ecology of animals and the dynamics of populations, communities and diseases in space and time.
-Data visualizations are mostly done in `R` using the package [`ggplot2`](https://ggplot2.tidyverse.org/) from the amazing [`tidyverse`](https://www.tidyverse.org/) which I use for all kinds of data preparation.
+To visualize my results and all types of data I use mostly `R` and the package [`ggplot2`](https://ggplot2.tidyverse.org/) from the amazing [`tidyverse`](https://www.tidyverse.org/) which I also  use for all kinds of data preparation.
+In the spare time, I am a proud dad spending as much time as possible with my family.

 <img src="/img/cedric_collage.png" style="height: 100%; width: 100%; object-fit: contain"/>